 Beyond the dollars we earn, we watch our efficiency ratio closely as a measure of our profitability.
-In 2019 our ratio was 77.3%, which equates to us spending just over 77 cents for every dollar we earn in revenue.
-This ratio is higher than the prior year when we had record profitability; however, we were able to outperform our budget target of 78.7%.
-For 2020, we are projecting profit to be slightly below 2019 results and expect our efficiency ratio to be 78.3% due to the continued poor economic conditions, low interest rate environment, and our increased investment in technology related projects.
+In 2020 our ratio was 79.4%, which equates to us spending just over 79 cents for every dollar we earn in revenue.
+This ratio is higher than the prior year and higher than our original budget target of 78.3%.
+For 2021, we are projecting profit to be on par with 2020 results, and as a result expect our efficiency ratio to be 79.3% due to the continued poor economic conditions, low interest rate environment and our increased investment in technology related projects.
 Our goal is to keep our efficiency ratio at a level that optimizes profitability while still providing quality service to our membership and continuing to invest into future operations.

 Our capital levels are fairly level to the prior year and remain at levels that exceed capital adequacy and regulatory requirements.
-Capital levels are expanded upon in the section of the report on Capital Management.
+Capital levels are expanded upon in the below section on Capital Management.